Fun Things for Kids to Do in Jakarta

 Bricks 4 Kidz

 Bricks 4 Kidz classes provide an extraordinary atmosphere for children, where kids can learn, build, and play… with LEGO® bricks.
 Programs are built around the model plans that emphasizes S.T.E.M (Science, Technology, Engineering, Maths).
 It's designed by engineers and architects, with exciting themes such as space, construction, and amusement parks.
 The specially designed project kits and theme-based models provide the building blocks for the Bricks 4 Kidz approach to educational play.
 At Bricks 4 Kidz, they believe that kids learn best through activities that engage their curiosity and creativity.
-They offer activities for children ages 3-13+, including: after-school enrichment classes - either at the Creativity Center in Kemang (from April 2014) or in various schools as an extra curricular activity, week-long summer workshops, birthday parties, preschool classes, and a free play area.
+They offer activities for children ages 3-13+, including: after-school enrichment classes - either at the Creativity Center in Kemang or in various schools as an extra-curricular activity, week-long summer workshops, birthday parties, preschool classes, and a free play area.
 Bricks 4 Kidz programs provide a safe, relaxed learning environment where initiative is invited and self-expression is celebrated.
 Model building provides opportunities for problem-solving and helps kids develop an appreciation for how things work.
 All this takes place while kids are having fun and socializing in a non-competitive atmosphere.
+December 2014 Holiday Camp Schedule See locations

 See a movie at Cineplex 21

 Indonesia has some of the most luxurious movie theatres anywhere.
-Most major releases from Hollywood are screened shortly after their premier in America.
+Most major releases from Hollywood are screened shortly after their premier abroad.
+Movies audio is kept in English and screened with Bahasa Indonesia subtitles.
 Many theatres offer a “Buy One, Get One” credit card program on the weekend making going to the movies not only a fun experience but an economical one too!
 Some of the better theatres are at Plaza Senayan, Pondok Indah Mall, Senayan City, Grand Indonesia.
 You can see the full schedule for what movies are playing at 21cineplex.com.

 Kidzania is a role playing indoor theme park.
 Children are given the opportunity to work at over 70 professions with opportunities to become a doctor or a pilot or baker for the day.
 They are paid with Kidzos, the official currency of the park.
 There are two sessions during the day, 9:00– 2:00 and 3:00 – 8:00.
 Because of its popularity it is best to make reservations for your child.
 Kidzania is located in Pacific Place Mall in Jakarta.

 Any age can bowl!
 You do not have to be a good bowler to enjoy an afternoon at the lanes.
-Many of the bowling alleys have special lanes for younger bowlers with bumpers over the gutters.
+Bowling alleys have special lanes for younger bowlers with bumpers over the gutters.
 This makes bowling fun for all ages with the little ones being able to participate in an afternoon of bowling.
-There are bowling alleys at Plaza Senayan and Ex (Plaza Indonesia).
+There is bowling alley in Ancol in Jakarta.

 For the thrill seekers in the family, how about planning a trip to FX mall and slide down their 7-story slide inside the fx shopping mall!